92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 A little Advanced Configuration for Qubes-OS use.
-(Might be buggy if you have WiFi connectivity and specific rules set on sys-firewall)( I have just recently switched from Windows to directly Qubes, with no knowledge of linux)
+(Might be buggy if you have WiFi connectivity and specific rules set on sys-firewall)( I have just recently switched from Windows to directly Qubes, with no knowledge of linux)( I am not using Qubes in this way currently and I will update this in few days.)

 1. Creating Media for Qubes-OS